geckomationsystems/ShellyEnergyMeterUnofficialDriver/README.md

 https://www.shelly.cloud/en-us/products/product-overview/shelly-3-em

-The combines channels are on the primary device driver (2 or 3 phased) and the channels are on thier own child device driver (each single phase).
+The main driver combines channels on the primary device driver for 2 or 3 phased circuits.
+The channels are on thier own child device driver (each single phase).

 Install the child device driver name as "Shelly Energy Meter Device"